-Lunch was a quiet one for us on board, a couple of basic quessadillas to fill the gaps.
+Lunch was a quiet one for us on board, a couple of basic quesadillas to fill the gaps.
 We then carried on with a few smaller projects before a dinghy run back into the dock to retrieve the returning crew.
-All aboard again, and it was time for the Divemaster Trainees to return to the water with our instructors, Ash and Adelaide, while the rest of the crew took to completing their Oceanography Projects and presentations.
+All aboard again, and it was time for the Divemaster Trainees to return to the water with our instructors, Ash and Adelaide.
+At the same time, the rest of the crew took to completing their Oceanography Projects and presentations.
 Sunset was a stunner, closely followed by a moonrise on the opposite horizon.
-For a few brief moments, the moon was a fiery red in the waning twilight, and found itself pinched between the low cloud base and the eastern horizon of Barbuda.
+For a few brief moments, the moon was a fiery red in the waning twilight and found itself pinched between the low cloud base and the eastern horizon of Barbuda.
 Everybody had returned with some fantastical stories, the excitement in their voices a clear tell of how wonderful their Barbudan Adventures had been.
 Some told tales of whimsical meals at beach restaurants, with lifetime quality food, while others ran like Forest to meet the kitesurfing instructors we had seen previously off of Cocoa Point.
 The Water And Burgers joint even got more business than it’s used to on a Monday afternoon, though today they didn’t have water…

 PS.
 Hope you’ve been playing Norwegian Wood, Granny!
 I have… Love you xxx